Corrective rape: Zimbabwe

-A U.S. State Department report on Zimbabwe states, "In response to social pressure, some families reportedly subjected their LGBT members to corrective rape and forced marriages to encourage heterosexual conduct.
+A U.S. State Department report on Zimbabwe states, "In response to social pressure, some families reportedly subjected their [LGBTQ] members to corrective rape and forced marriages to encourage heterosexual conduct.
 Such crimes were rarely reported to police.
 Women, in particular, were subjected to rape by male family members."

-Following the publication of an earlier report with similar wording, Zimbabwean journalist Angus Shaw said that lesbian women are raped by men to make them enjoy heterosexual acts and gay men are raped by women to remove their sexual orientation tendencies.
+Following the publication of an earlier report with similar wording, Zimbabwean journalist Angus Shaw said that lesbian women are raped by men to make them "enjoy" heterosexual acts and gay men are raped by women to "remove" their sexual orientation tendencies.

 Impact on victims

 Corrective rape and other accompanying acts of violence can result in physical and psychological trauma, mutilation, unwanted pregnancy, and may contribute to suicide.
 Corrective rape is a major contributor to HIV infection in South African lesbians.
 In South Africa, approximately 10% of lesbians are HIV positive, with corrective rape being the most likely cause.
 HIV in South Africa is an epidemic, and due to homophobia, there is a lack of education about sexually transmitted diseases among lesbians.
 Homophobic laws and discrimination in South Africa contribute to the poor quality of health care for minorities.

 The psychological effects of corrective rape on victims can be detrimental.
 Many victims in countries such as South Africa and India where corrective rape is most prevalent suffer from a strong sense of insecurity and disempowerment due to strong homophobia in their communities.
 However, violence against the LGBTQ community in South Africa is seldom reported.
-Many survivors of corrective rape suffer from triple discrimination for being women, black, and homosexual.
+Many survivors of corrective rape suffer from triple discrimination for being women, Black, and homosexual.
 This is especially true in South African townships, where corrective rape is common for lesbian women.
 Corrective rape victims may suffer from depression, anxiety, and/or post-traumatic stress disorder.
 Due to racial and sexual discrimination in health care, victims must often deal with these issues on their own.

-Again, in countries like Nigeria where the Same-Sex Marriage (Prohibition) Act, 2013 (SSMPA) "prohibits a marriage contract or civil union entered into between persons of the same sex...", lesbian, gay, bi, asexual and transgender people who are raped and targeted do not have the protection of the police and cannot report rape crimes done to them, as the police are likely to legitimize the abuse.
+Again, in countries like Nigeria where the Same-Sex Marriage (Prohibition) Act, 2013 (SSMPA) "prohibits a marriage contract or civil union entered into between persons of the same sex...", lesbian, gay, bisexual, asexual and transgender people who are raped and targeted do not have the protection of the police and cannot report rape crimes done to them, as the police are likely to legitimize the abuse.
 Reports of corrective rape are cloaked in stigma and embarrassment so they remain largely underreported.
 Apart from this being a violation of the fundamental right to protection as stated in the Violence Against Persons (Prohibition) Act 2015, this sexual discrimination poses a threat to the general health of homosexual people who are victims of rape as they also fear the intolerance and disregard from medical providers, leaving them susceptible to STIs and HIV.